West Side Story (2021 film): Accolades

-West Side Story was nominated for several awards and won accolades from various organizations, critics' groups and circles, particularly in recognition of the cast's performances, Spielberg's direction, Kushner's screenplay, and the film's production merits.
-At the 94th Academy Awards, the film received seven nominations, including Best Picture.
-It became the second adaptation of the same source material for a previous Best Picture winner to be nominated for the same award after 1962's Mutiny on the Bounty.
-With his Best Picture nod, Spielberg became the most nominated individual in the category with eleven films.
-Spielberg's Best Director nomination also made him the first filmmaker to be nominated in that category in six consecutive decades.
+West Side Story received several awards and nominations.
+At the 94th Academy Awards, the film was nominated in seven categories, including Best Picture.
+It became the second adaptation of a source material for a previous Best Picture winner to be nominated for the same award after 1962's Mutiny on the Bounty.
+With his Best Picture nod, Spielberg became the most-nominated individual in the category with eleven films, and his Best Director nomination also made him the first filmmaker to be nominated in that category across six consecutive decades.
 Paul Tazewell became the first African American male costume designer to be nominated for Best Costume Design for his work on the film.

-At the 79th Golden Globe Awards, it received four nominations and three wins, including Best Motion Picture – Musical or Comedy.
-Zegler made history as the first actress of Colombian descent/Latina to win Best Actress – Motion Picture Comedy or Musical for her performance as María as well as becoming the youngest winner in that category at 20 years old.
+At the 79th Golden Globe Awards, it won three awards out of four nominations, including Best Motion Picture – Musical or Comedy.
+Zegler made history as the first actress of Colombian descent/Latina to win Best Actress – Motion Picture Comedy or Musical for her performance as María, as well as the youngest winner in the category at 20 years old.
 It also tied with Belfast for a leading eleven nominations at the 27th Critics' Choice Awards, including Best Picture, and won two awards, including Best Editing.
-In addition, it received five nominations at the 75th British Academy Film Awards, including Best Actor in a Supporting Role for Faist, and won two awards, including Best Casting.
+It additionally received five nominations at the 75th British Academy Film Awards, including Best Actor in a Supporting Role for Faist, and won two awards, including Best Casting.

 DeBose became the first Afro-Latina and openly queer woman of color to win the Academy Award for Best Supporting Actress and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role for her performance as Anita.
-With Moreno also having won the same aforementioned award, DeBose's win matched a record for the most acting Oscar wins for the same character after Marlon Brando and Robert De Niro's portrayals of Vito Corleone and Heath Ledger and Joaquin Phoenix's portrayals of the Joker with it also being the first time it went to a pair of actresses who played the same part and in the same category.
+With Moreno also having won the aforementioned award, DeBose's win matched a record for the most acting Oscar wins for the same character after Marlon Brando and Robert De Niro's portrayals of Vito Corleone and Heath Ledger and Joaquin Phoenix's portrayals of the Joker, while also being the first time it went to a pair of actresses who played the same part and in the same category.
 DeBose also won the Golden Globe Award for Best Supporting Actress – Motion Picture, the BAFTA Award for Best Actress in a Supporting Role, and the Critics' Choice Movie Award for Best Supporting Actress.